xwmx/nb/README.md

 - customizable [color themes](#built-in-themes),
 - an intuitive and user-friendly text interface,

-and more, all in a single portable, well-tested script.
+and more, all in a single portable script.

 `nb` creates notes in text-based formats like [Markdown](https://en.wikipedia.org/wiki/Markdown),